-What other life skills did I inadvertently avoid, or shortchange the details and consequently pass along a half-truth as though whole, a teaser in the name of completeness, or something utterly insufficient to get the job done?
-Will children fill in the knowledge gaps as they move into adolescence and then adulthood?
-Or will they unconsciously side step, because they have no foundation?
+What other life skills did I inadvertently avoid?
+What of the critical skills where I shortchanged my kids on the details and consequently, passed along a half-truth as though whole, a teaser in the guise of completeness, or something utterly insufficient to get the job done?
+Will children fill in knowledge gaps accurately as they move into adolescence and then adulthood?
+Or will they unconsciously side step, because they are lacking a sturdy foundation?

 Last week, a friend came to our home to speak with my son about college and his future.
 My son asked one very direct question, and our guest’s response was: “I can give you the fish, or I can teach you to fish.”

 My kid hadn’t heard that expression before.
 He smiled broadly and nodded.
 Of course, he got it.
 Was that one more thing I hadn’t gotten around to explaining?
 Was it like boiling an egg?
-Had I never communicated, through metaphor or otherwise, that to give him the tools for discovery results in a far superior gift than answering every question?
+For all that I have conveyed and modeled, for all that I have responded to with precise or open-ended intent, had I never communicated, through metaphor or otherwise, that to give him the tools for discovery results in a far superior gift than answering every question?

 How to boil an egg (or fall in love)

 Yes, I learned to hard boil an egg over the years.
-Trial and error.
-But I still can’t get that soft boiled egg “just so,” the kind you can place in a porcelain egg cup, crack lightly on the exterior, peel the top, and then savor.
-You know, the creamy white and the warm, liquid yolk in its own natural container.
+Through trial and error.
+But I still can’t get that soft boiled egg right – the kind you can place in a porcelain egg cup, crack lightly on the exterior, peel the top, and then savor.
+Oh, the beauty of the creamy egg white, and the warm, liquid yolk in its own natural container!

 But do we ever master something as simple as cooking an egg?
 Or parenting?
-Or being in love?
-Just the right combination of simmering, time on high heat, environment, observation, intuition?
+Or loving?
+Can we master just the right combination of simmering, time on high heat, environment, observation, intuition?
 And doesn’t the egg have to cooperate, at least a little?
 Doesn’t it have to be a “good” egg?

-Hard-boiled is always less challenging: you surrender delicacy, vulnerability, the fluid interior.
+Hard-boiled is always less challenging: You surrender delicacy, vulnerability, the fluid interior.
+Or perhaps only the appearance of those marvels, this time around, with this particular egg.
 I wonder if I have taught my sons that lesson.
 And that we need both – hard-boiled and soft.

 How to boil an egg